Post-16 Travel Assistance

 This support is available to all young people aged 16-18 entering or continuing further education and to continuing learners aged 19 to 25 with Learning Difficulties and Disabilities (LDD) who satisfy the eligibility criteria.

-The attached document is the London Borough of Sutton’s Transport Policy Statement which the Education Act 1996 requires all Local Authorities to publish each year, setting out what travel assistance is available from the London Borough of Sutton and other bodies, to help young people aged 16-18 (and learners aged 19 to 25 with LDD) to access school or further education institutions.
+The Post-16 Transport Policy is the London Borough of Sutton’s Transport Policy Statement which the Education Act 1996 requires all Local Authorities to publish each year, setting out what travel assistance is available from the London Borough of Sutton and other bodies, to help young people aged 16-18 (and learners aged 19 to 25 with LDD) to access school or further education institutions.
+View the Post-16 Transport Policy here (PDF, 185.17KB).

 Disabled Persons Freedom Pass

 The London borough of Sutton issue freedom passes to disabled people.
-Download further details of eligibility criteria.
+Download further details of the eligibility criteria for Disabled Persons Freedom Pass (PDF, 91.443KB)

 Adults and children over the age of 5 who meet the criteria should apply to London Borough of Sutton, Civic Offices, St Nicholas Way, Sutton, Surrey, SM1 1EA.
 Telephone 020 8770 4537.

 An application form will be sent to you on request or can be collected from civic offices.
-Download an application form.
+Download an application form for Disabled Persons Freedom Pass (PDF, 91.43).

 Residence: Your permanent place of residence must be within the London Borough of Sutton.

-Permanent Disability: Freedom Passes are issued in line with the central principle of the DDA definition.
+Permanent Disability: Freedom Passes are issued in line with the central principle of the Equality Act (2010) definition.
 The types of disability that enable people to claim the statutory minimum are those which are permanent or which have lasted at least 12 months and which have a substantial effect on a person’s ability to carry out normal day to day activities.